yuelinn/bee_detection/README.md

 ```

 ## Generating plots from the annotations
-Generate graphs and table with the python script `python scripts/plot_graphs.py --parent_dir <path to where you unziped the labels>`
+Generate graphs and table with the python script `cd scripts; python plot_graphs.py --parent_dir <path to where you unziped the labels>`

 # Visualisation
 You can visualise the bounding boxes from the annotations or the predictions